AbdulRehman6919/DataPreProcessingUsingNLP/README.md

 # DataPreProcessingUsingNLP
-This repository includes all the preprocessing we need to perform though different nlp liabraries
+This repository includes all the data preprocessing we need to perform though different nlp liabraries